Juliana Day

 Juliana’s music uses a haunting combination of the lower family of recorders, whistles, vocalisations, found sounds and field recordings, building up looped layers and ambient, improvised textures.
 Described as “fascinating and contemplative” (Jazzwise), her music takes influence from choral music, folk music, minimalism and artists such as Tim Hecker, Kali Malone, Steve Reich, Ichiko Aoba, William Basinski and Pauline Oliveros.

 Her debut album “lull”, commissioned by NFOJAiM, and released on New Jazz and Improvised Recordings explores interludes- things that serve “in between” functions- places, periods of time, journeys, dreams and stages of life.
 Periods of rest and stillness, but also periods of change, uncertainty and transition.
-Made up of seven improvised tracks the album also features on two of these harpist Manon McCoy and hammer dulcimer player Zebedee Budworth.
+Made up of seven improvised tracks, the album also features on two of these harpist Manon McCoy and hammer dulcimer player Zebedee Budworth.

 Press Quotes